Digital Sundial

 Construction:

 Optical fibers are shown epoxied in holes in the clear Plexiglas encoding cylinder (combining the functions of a rotary encoder and the gnomon of analog sundials).
-The opposite ends of the fibers are attached to segments, of a 7-segment numerical display, with clear epoxy.
-Depending on the position of the sun, various optical fibers illuminate segments to form the numbers.
+The opposite ends of the fibers are attached to segments, of 7-segment numerical, with clear epoxy.
+Depending on the position of the sun, various optical fibers are illuminated to form readable numbers.

 The four categories of timekeeping devices:

-All timekeeping devices fall into one of four categories, analog or digital clocks, or analog or digital sundials.
+All timekeeping devices fall into four categories: analog or digital clocks, or analog or digital sundials.
 The digital-sundial category has gone without an example until the Hines digital sundial, invented in 1984 and recognized by the North American Sundial Society as the “First True Digital Sundial”.

 The sundial in an interactive museum: